List of Rocky and Bullwinkle episodes: Jet Fuel Formula

-The first story in the series is also the longest.
+The first story in the series is also the longest (Jet Fuel Formula covers forty episodes while the average story arc includes approximately sixteen).
+It is also noteworthy in that it established most of the characters, themes, running gags, and other elements that would be employed in later stories and that would become so closely identified with the Rocky and Bullwinkle programs in the years since.

 Bullwinkle and Rocky are introduced when their cake recipe proves to be an excellent rocket propellant, but it draws the attention of two notorious spies (Boris and Natasha) as well as two alien beings from the Moon itself.
+The character designs -- especially the design of Boris -- are slightly but noticeably different in the very first installment of the serial, quickly developing into their more familiar forms over subsequent installments.
+As well, William Conrad's later-flamboyant narration is much more subdued early on.

+In spite of the title, the story actually concerns the pursuit of a formula for rocket fuel.

 Box Top Robbery

 The world's economy becomes so dependent on box top refunds that Boris and Natasha are able to cause worldwide sabotage via counterfeiting.

 Season 2 (1960–61)

 The second season contained 52 episodes and 260 segments, the most out of any of the five seasons.
 During this period the program was broadcast semiweekly.

 Upsidaisium

 Bullwinkle inherits a mine on Mount Flatten.
 When he and Rocky go there, they find that Mount Flatten floats in the sky because it is the only source of upsidaisium, the anti-gravity metal.
 Its value is such that Boris and Natasha's overlord, Mister Big, becomes personally involved in attempts to steal first the mountain and then the government's storehouse of ore.